 Now Your Website and Domain is Secure. https://yourdomain.com/

-If you have a website, you may be the only person who trusts your content logically.
-To present trust and transfer all of your contexts securely to the user’s browser you will need to implement a security layer which is Secure Socket Layer (SSL or TLS) and Hypertext Transfer Protocol Secure (HTTPS).
+If you have a website, you may be the only person who trusts your content.
+Logically, SSL needs to present trust and transfer all of your contexts securely to the user’s browser.
+You will need to implement a security layer, which is Secure Socket Layer (SSL or TLS) and Hypertext Transfer Protocol Secure (HTTPS).

-Fortunately, setting up an SSL certificate and implementing it for the WordPress platform is fairly easy, and it can be done in a few steps you have already noticed.
+Fortunately, setting up an SSL certificate and implementing it for the WordPress platform is relatively easy.
+It can be done in a few steps you have already noticed.
 Feel free to leave a comment if you have question-related.